Disservin/chess-library/docs/pages/extending-the-library.md

 }
 ```

+> [!IMPORTANT]
+> If you do this you must call setFen after creating the board, otherwise the board won't use the overriden placePiece function.

 If this was still not enough for you, think about adding the desired functionality back to master, in case
 they are universal enough.